GAN-DUF: Hierarchical Deep Generative Models for Design Under Free-Form Geometric Uncertainty: CONCLUSION

-\section{Conclusion}
+\section{CONCLUSION}

 We proposed GAN-DUF to facilitate design under free-form geometric uncertainty.
 It contains a novel deep generative model that simultaneously learns a compact representation of nominal designs and the conditional distribution of fabricated designs given any nominal design.
-The proposed framework is generalizable to any geometric design representations (\ie, both shape and topological designs) and can address free-form uncertainties without the need to make any assumption on the type of uncertainty.
-We applied GAN-DUF on two real-world engineering design examples (namely shape and topological designs) and showed its capability in finding the design solution that is more likely to possess a better performance after fabrication or manufacturing.
+The proposed framework is generalizable to any geometric design representations (\ie, both shape and topological designs) and can address free-form uncertainties without resorting to any simplifying assumption on the type of uncertainty.
+We applied GAN-DUF to two real-world engineering design examples (namely aerodynamic shape optimization and metasurface absorber topology optimization) and showed its capability in finding the design solution that is more likely to possess a better performance after fabrication or manufacturing.

+In this work, we assume that fabricated designs are independent.
+In the case where the distribution of fabricated designs depends on the varying fabrication tool condition due to, \eg, tool wear, we can introduce an additional latent vector $\mathbf{c}_t$ that encodes the variation of the fabrication tool.
+In this way, the proposed generative model can estimate the conditional distribution of fabricated designs given the tool condition.
+We can also continuously calibrate $\mathbf{c}_t$ using new fabrication data.

 Although we only considered fabrication/manufacturing uncertainty when demonstrating the proposed framework, it is also applicable to other sources of geometric uncertainties such as those caused by operational wear or erosion.
-In addition to robust design optimization demonstrated in this work, we can also combine the proposed hierarchical generative model with reliability-based design optimization to find designs that are unlikely to fail after fabrication or under operational wear/erosion.
-Built on our preliminary results, as future work, we will 1)~perform more tests to quantify GAN-DUF's performance on different design under uncertainty scenarios and 2)~use real fabricated designs as training and test data to validate the effectiveness of the GAN-DUF framework in a completely realistic scenario.
+In addition to robust design optimization demonstrated in this work, we can also combine the proposed hierarchical generative model with reliability-based design optimization to find designs that are less likely to fail after fabrication or under operational wear/erosion.

+GAN-DUF is generalizable to 3D designs with certain adjustments to neural network architectures, on top of the 2D cases demonstrated in this work.
+For example, if the 3D designs are represented as point clouds, one can adopt the generator/discriminator architecture from \cite{shu20193d}.
+Since 3D data may contain more complex geometric variation, it is likely that we need more layers, higher latent dimensions, and a larger dataset to accommodate the extra complexity.

+While in this work we used synthetic fabrication data, for future work, we will collect real fabricated designs as training and test data to validate the effectiveness of GAN-DUF in a completely realistic scenario.